Finnhub-Stock-API/finnhub-php/docs/Api/DefaultApi.md

 Company ESG Scores

-<p>This endpoint provides ESG scores and important indicators for 7000+ global companies.
+<p>This endpoint provides the latest ESG scores and important indicators for 7000+ global companies.
 The data is collected through company's public ESG disclosure and public sources.</p><p>Our ESG scoring models takes into account more than 150 different inputs to calculate the level of ESG risks and how well a company is managing them.
 A higher score means lower ESG risk or better ESG management.
 ESG scores are in the the range of 0-100.
-Some key indicators might contain letter-grade score from C- to A+ with C- is the lowest score and A+ is the highest score.</p><p>Historical ESG data is available for Enterprise users. <a href=\"mailto:support@finnhub.io\">Contact us</a> to learn more.</p>
+Some key indicators might contain letter-grade score from C- to A+ with C- is the lowest score and A+ is the highest score.</p>

 ### Example